eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

 strftime <formatstring> [time]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

   Returns: a formatted string of time using standard strftime format.
 If time is specified, the value of the specified time is used.
 Otherwise, the current time is used.
-Systems may provide non posix flag characters and may accept flags in conjunction with conversion specifiers other than posix; but portable Tcl scripts cannot depend on such extensions.
+Note: The implementation of strftime varies from platform to platform, so the user should only use POSIX-compliant format specifiers to ensure fully portable code.

   Module: core